elektrischerwalfisch/flatmark/pages-en/examples.md

 {/code}

 ### Additional values
-The shortcodes for columns and background accept additional values which are rendered as classes so that the output can be styled directly by css.
+The shortcodes for columns, background and buttons accept additional values which are rendered as classes so that the output can be styled directly by css.
 In the default flatMark-theme these additional values are already styled:
 {code}
 {columns 50-50}
 {columns 33-66}